drwhut/decision/developer/_sources/the_stages_of_compilation/code_generation.rst.txt

 called upon from execution nodes.

-When getting output from a non-execution node, it will be used by the node getting the input, then the register will be freed.
+When getting output from a non-execution node, it will be used by the node getting the input.
 This ensures that if values change over time, then the calculations will produce different results over time as well.
 Non-execution nodes are purely meant to just manipulate the inputs to execution nodes.

 .. _calling-convention: